Muchprow/BitSort/README.md

 3. Right-click the file -> **Run as Administrator** *(required for Windows PnP driver integration & System Temp access)*.
 4. Select your targets and click **▶ START OPTIMIZATION**.

+Note: Run the application as Administrator to allow deep cache cleaning and driver scanning.

 ---

 ## 📸 Screenshots & UI